hemml/OMGlib/README.md

 You also can define browser-side methods with `defmethod-f` and they are completely independed from local methods.
 So, you can define `(defmethod initialize-instance :after ((obj avatar) ...` and `(defmethod-f initialize-instance :after ((obj avatar) ...` simultaneously, one will work on backend, while another will work on frontends.

 The mirrored class can inherit other classes, both normal an browser-side ones (like `omg-widget`).
 The backend class will inherit only local classes from the given list, while browser-side will inherit only classes, declared with `defclass-f` and `defclass-m`.

+Each class can have a `:scope` option defined to increase instance security.
+If the scope is `:session`, the instance can be used only within a (browser) session, where it was created.
+If you will try to send the object into browser with different session, a error will be raised.
+The default scope is `:auto`, which is same as `:session` if the instance was created within a session, and will work with any session, if no current session on instance creation time.
+Also, you can provide an arbitrary function as a parameter of `:scope`, each instance will work in sessions, where the function returns the same value.
+For example, you can provide a function, returning current user ID, and your instances will be shared with session, where the same user is logged in.

 **WARNING:** the single backend instance can have multiple (one per session) browser-side siblings, they will be created any time, when you use this instance as a parameter for browser-side function.
 When you create an instance on backend, you can provide initargs also for browser-side slots, like `:yyy 20` in the example.
 This parameters will be supplied each time when the new browser-side instance is created.
 Also, you can hook `initialize-instance` method with `defmethod-f`, to perform data synchronization between browser-side and backend instances, if needed.
 The library itself don't provide any synchronization service, it will only guarantee the connection between backend and frontend instances.